cowinr/moostey/_posts/2017-07-29-javascript-templating.md

 Overview
 ========

-A Collection of useful JavaScript templating for various scenarios.
+A Collection of useful JavaScript templating techniques for various scenarios.
 I'm expecting the list to grow as new frameworks and/or techniques come along.

 The objective is to find an ideal mechanism for creating HTML on the fly and bind JSON data to it.
-The ideal mechanism is likely to vary based on the context, e.g. if the page or project already includes a JavaScript library, or how complex the HTML fragment or JSON data is.
+The *ideal* mechanism is likely to vary based on the context, e.g. if the page or project already includes a JavaScript library, or how complex the HTML fragment or JSON data is.

 The example JSON I've used for each case is: